Exabyte-io/documentation/docs/materials/properties.md

 ## DFT

-Below we provide example (characteristic) properties extracted by the default workflows using Density Functional Theory.
+Below we provide example (characteristic) properties extracted by the default workflows using Density Functional Theory:

 | Property       | Overview |
 |:---------------|:------------|